AN UPDATE with questions gathered from a couple of the events I attended this summer:

 Q. I am very worried about Hollywood ruining the story.
 Please tell me that you’ve not signed away all control over it.

-A. I sold the rights to the trilogy to Warner Brothers because I trusted the producers, Denise DiNovi and Alison Greenspan, and the studio to take care of my characters and story.
-I do not have any control over the movies.
-I am not a filmmaker.
+A. I am not a filmmaker.
 I am a historian and a novelist.
 In order to keep teaching, researching, and writing, I need to keep doing what I do well and let others do what they do best, i.e. making movies.
-That said, when the production team asks for my opinion, I give it to them.
+That said, if and when the production team asks for my opinion, I’ll give it to them.

 Q. Who would you like to see play Diana and Matthew if a film of ADOW were made?